It's Hard to Be Humble

 "It's Hard to be Humble" is a song written and recorded by American country music artist Mac Davis from his LP, Hard To Be Humble.
 It became an international hit in the spring of 1980.

 A version by T.R.
-Dallas became a Top 20 hit in Ireland during the fall of the year.
+Dallas became a Top 10 hit in Ireland during the fall of the year.
 The song was covered by Rolf Harris in 1980 and Willie Nelson in 2019.
-The song was additionally covered in Dutch in 1981 by Peter Blanker under the name of "'t Is moeilijk bescheiden te blijven", which became a top 10 hit in the Netherlands.
+The song was additionally covered in Dutch in 1981 by Peter Blanker under the name of "'t Is moeilijk bescheiden te blijven", which became a top 10 hit in the Netherlands, and in German (by Peter Petrel) under the title "Ich bin viel zu bescheiden".